William2333333/Sliding-Mode-Controller-for-the-Wheeled-Mobile-Robot-in-Matlab/README.md

 # Original paper

-This term-work inspired fron the article: [Nonlinear Sliding Mode Control of a Two-Wheeled Mobile](https://discovery.ucl.ac.uk/id/eprint/1551571/1/Spurgeon_authorFinalVersion.pdf)
+This team-work is inspired from the article: [Nonlinear Sliding Mode Control of a Two-Wheeled Mobile](https://discovery.ucl.ac.uk/id/eprint/1551571/1/Spurgeon_authorFinalVersion.pdf)

 # Work Description